-I got my first bike last year.
+I got my first bike in the year 2017.
 It was an MTB, not very expensive but fairly good for a beginner.
 I had “Zero” knowledge about shifting gears on my bike.
 I was given a crash course of 2 minutes literally by the seller and was told to keep on experimenting.
 Shifting gears on a cycle is pretty complicated.
 But it’s fun if you learn the basics of it.
 If you are confused as to which bike you should buy, check out this article.

 Bottom Line: Shifting gears make pedalling easy, irrespective of the terrain you are riding on.

 I remember the first day I took my bike out for a ride, ended up jamming the chain in the front wheel cogs.
 Furthermore, the ride was not that entertaining and it ended up my bike being in a closet for a week.
 But I did not quit!
 I decided to learn the art of shifting gears on my bike.
 I am putting this article together for people who have just picked up cycling.

 Depending upon different terrain, you will have to shift gears accordingly.
 Posting a video as well for a better understanding of shifting gears.

 In any geared cycle there are usually two to three chainrings in the front, and 7 to 9 cogs in the back.
 If you move the chain or in other words shift the chain from the smallest cog to biggest cog, the pedalling becomes easier with each bigger cog.
 If you shift the chain in the front, chainrings which are smaller are easier to pedal than the big chainring.
 Usually the shifters for each gear set on your handlebar.
 Right shifters change rear cogs and left shifters on your handlebar changes front chainrings.